baoisnotruski/csd-content/mobile_development.md

 ### Overview

 People move across different devices and platforms as they go through their day.
 The most accessible device today, without a doubt, is the mobile phone.
-We build web apps that work on different screens and operating systems; with functionality and designs that shift user trends.
+We build web apps that work on different screens and operating systems; with functionality and designs that keep up of shifting user trends.

 ### The Challenge